- Inhaling harmful chemicals like cigarette smoke, asbestos, and radon damages the cells that line your lungs.

-The majority of lung cancer is preventable.
-You can significantly limit your chances for developing lung cancer by avoiding your exposure to risk factors.
-Smoking is the number one risk factor for lung cancer.
+Most cases of lung cancer are preventable.
+You can significantly limit your chances of developing lung cancer by avoiding exposure to risk factors.
+Smoking is the top risk factor for lung cancer.

-Because smoking is responsible for 90 percent of lung cancers, quitting is the most important thing you can do.
+Quitting is the most important thing you can do to reduce your risk of lung cancer.
 Your lungs will begin to heal themselves almost immediately.
 The amount of time you smoked and the frequency will affect the ability of the lungs to repair.
 But even after many years of smoking, quitting can significantly reduce your risk of lung cancer.

 If you work around asbestos or other harmful materials, be careful to limit your exposure as much as possible.
 Radon testing is available for home and commercial spaces.
 If you live or work in an old building and suspect the presence of either radon or asbestos, testing for unsafe levels can provide you with peace of mind.

 Nutrition is important for maintaining good health.
-A diet high in fruits, vegetables, vitamins, and minerals provides your body with the nutrition it needs to function properly and heal damaged cells.
-Eat five or more servings of fruits and vegetables a day.
-Include other plant-based foods like beans and grains.
-Stay away from high-fat foods and avoid or limit your alcohol consumption.
+A diet high in the following provides your body with the nutrition it needs to function properly and heal damaged cells: